-ELEMENTARY A Overall Score This school was identified for GENERAL SUPPORT she is performing, this school report ca O O OVERALL STUDENT SCORE STUDENT ENGLISH LEARNERS PROGRESS PROGRESS EDUCATOR QUALIFICATIONS SCHOOL ENVIRONMENT SAFETY ARE STUDENTS ATTENDING SCHOOL? student attendance.
-A missed school that impact the environment of the school including day is a lost opportunity for students to learn.
-The ther tool to further identify opportunities to improve a's students.
+ELEMENTARY A Overall Score This school was identified for GENERAL SUPPORT she is performing, this school report ca O O OVERALL STUDENT SCORE PERFORMANCE STUDENT ENGLISH LEARNERS PROGRESS PROGRESS EDUCATOR SCHOOL SCHOOL QUALIFICATIONS ENVIRONMENT SAFETY ARE STUDENTS ATTENDING SCHOOL? student attendance.
+A missed school hat impact the environment of the school including day is a lost opportunity for students to learn.
+The her tool to further identify opportunities to improve 's students.
 Attendance 98% Chronic Absenteeism 3% the private report card, Elementary A will have access to rosters for English Learners Progress and Attendance that displays only the students enrolled at Elementary A. Elementary A does NOT display a Student Performance roster or a Student Progress roster.